 The first step in the process of setting norms is starting a discussion.
 This discussion will already present a general view of team dynamics and problems the group can expect in the course of work.
 Secondly, after discussion, a set of rules should be formulated and agreed upon.
 These rules should get a written confirmation (aka signature) of each group member.
 Each team member should have a copy of these rules, as well as they should be stored online for easy access.
 In the course of work, if someone notices that norms are not followed, s/he will have a right to remind other group members of them and bring some order to the group work.
 This possibility to access the norms at any time and present them to the group should also be fixed as one of the norms.

 Heathfield, S.M.
 (2014).
 How to Develop Group Norms: Step-by-Step

 Karten, N. (2003).
 Creating Team Norms.
 TechWell Corp

 Settle-Murphy, N. (n.d.).Untangle your Virtual Team with 10 Most-Needed Norms

 Note that our company provides academic assistance.
-You can have your own Essay written from scratch with our top-level paper writing service.
-HandMadeWritings is the ultimate essay writing service, there is no better place to buy essay online, term papers, resume or research papers and dissertations.
+You can order your own Essay written from scratch with our top-level paper writing service.
+HandMadeWritings is the ultimate essay writing service.
+If you are still questioning: “who can write my essay for me?” – seek no more!
+You’re in the right place.